boazbk/crypto/lec_02_computational-security.md

 * `a = INPUT` where `a` is a variable identifier.
 * `OUTPUT b` where `b` is a variable that has been assigned a value before.

 Given a program $\pi$, we say that its _size_ is the number of lines it contains.
-If the program has $n$ `INPUT` commands and $m$ `OUTPUT` commands, we identify it with the  probabilistic process that maps $\zo^n$ to $\zo^m$ in the natural way.
-(That is, the variables all correspond to a single bit in $\zo$, every time `INPUT` is called we take a new bit from the input, and every time `OUTPUT` is called we output a new bit.)
+If the program has $n$ `INPUT` commands and $m$ `OUTPUT` commands, we identify it with the  probabilistic process that maps $\{0,1\}^n$ to $\{0,1\}^m$ in the natural way.
+(That is, the variables all correspond to a single bit in $\{0,1\}$, every time `INPUT` is called we take a new bit from the input, and every time `OUTPUT` is called we output a new bit.)

-If $F$ is a (probabilistic or deterministic)  map of $\zo^n$ to $\zo^m$, the _complexity_ of $F$ is the size of the smallest program $\pi$ that computes it.
+If $F$ is a (probabilistic or deterministic)  map of $\{0,1\}^n$ to $\{0,1\}^m$, the _complexity_ of $F$ is the size of the smallest program $\pi$ that computes it.

-If you haven't taken a class such as CS121 before, you might wonder how such a simple model captures complicated programs that use loops, conditionals, and more complex data types than simply a bit in $\zo$, not to mention some special purpose crypto-breaking devices that might involve tailor-made hardware.
+If you haven't taken a class such as CS121 before, you might wonder how such a simple model captures complicated programs that use loops, conditionals, and more complex data types than simply a bit in $\{0,1\}$, not to mention some special purpose crypto-breaking devices that might involve tailor-made hardware.
 It turns out that it does (for the same reason we can compile complicated programming languages to run on silicon chips with a very limited instruction set).
 In fact, as far as we know, this model can capture even computations that happen in nature, whether it's in a bee colony or the human brain (which contains about $10^{10}$ neurons, so should in principle be simulatable by a program that has up to a few order of magnitudes the same number of lines).
 Crucially, for cryptography, we care about such programs not because we want to actually run them, but because we want to argue about their _non existence_.[^quantum] If we have a process that cannot be computed by a straightline program of length shorter than $2^{128}>10^{38}$ then it seems safe to say that a computer the size of the human brain (or even all the human and nonhuman brains on this planet) will not be able to perform it either.

 >__Advanced note:__  The computational model we use in this class is _non uniform_ (corresponding to Boolean circuits) as opposed to _uniform_ (corresponding to Turing machines).
 If this distinction doesn't mean anything to you, you can ignore it as it won't play a significant role in what we do next.
 It basically means that we do allow our programs to have hardwired constants of $poly(n)$ bits where $n$ is the input/key length.